» Artist FAQ

 All submitted images must have the correct rotation.
 In other words they should appear the right way around, with what is up in the image facing up on screen.
 If you organize your photos with an application that rotates the previews of your photos without altering the original, you might have to rotate vertical format photos prior to submission.
-Date imprints and captions
+Date imprints and watermarks

 Sometimes creative post-processing and retouching can result in a stronger image or a different image altogether.
 We will accept any strong, creative image of good technical quality, but please note that any images which display visible retouching or unsuccessful manipulation will be rejected.
 (For example: visible clone tool tracks or brush marks in blended areas.)
 Buy the best equipment you can afford

 Only use 'creative' filters and effects if they really add something to your image – not to 'rescue' an otherwise bland photo.
 Overly manipulated images will be rejected.